 - Instant messaging

+The great news is a good CMS can help bring this about.
 Whilst it’s thought that many enterprises will eventually have their own app stores, this isn’t essential.
-There are many reputable app developers around who are creating white label apps, which can be added to the company CMS complete with branding and the addition of bespoke content.
+There are many reputable app developers around who are creating white label apps, which can be added to the company CMS, complete with branding and the addition of bespoke content.

-Therefore, collaboration tools within a CMS should be fully branded with the company logos, text, colours and so on, so that it’s uniform across the board.
-So, if a business with a number of offices is using a CMS, it’s a good idea to ensure that the package is branded so that employees all experience the same view when they login.
+Therefore, collaboration tools within a CMS should be fully branded with the company logos, text, colours and so on, offering uniformity across the board.
+If there are a number of offices using a CMS, it is a good idea to ensure that the solution is consistently branded so that employees share the same experience regardless of where they log in from.

-Likewise, document sharing is so much easier than it used to be and it’s no longer necessary to shuffle docs backwards and forwards with edits by email or hard copy.
+Likewise, document sharing is so much easier than it used to be and it’s no longer necessary to shuffle important documents backwards and forwards with edits by email or hard copy.
 A cloud-based CMS will mean that documents and projects can be stored so that they are accessible to everyone working on the project at the same time.
-This is great news for today’s virtual workplace, which can have employees and partners scattered around the globe.
+This is great news for today’s workplace, where employees and partners tend to be scattered around the globe.

-Basically, it’s just another tool that today’s enterprises have at their disposal which makes everyone’s job easier and cuts costs.
-Costly business trips for conferences and meetings can be reduced and productivity increased as workers are capable of doing everything from the office.
+Basically, it’s another tool organisations have at their disposal that can make everyone’s job easier while reducing costs.
+Expensive business trips for conferences and meetings can be reduced and productivity increased as workers are capable of doing everything from the office.

 Again, this leads to a happier workforce, which leads to greater productivity and that feeling of being a part of a larger family, which all have the same interests.

-It can’t be emphasized enough how much CMS and collaboration tools can benefit an enterprise.
-They save time and money and lead to better growth for any company which uses one.
+It can’t be emphasized enough how much CMS and collaboration tools can benefit a workforce.
+They save time and money and lead to better growth for any organisation which uses one.